MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/approval-admin.md

 To use the Approvals app e-Signature feature, you need a license for the specific e-Signature provider you are choosing to use.
 In order to obtain a license for your organization, you will need to go to the provider’s site.```

-For the Approvals e-Signature functionality, Third party signature partners will appear in the Teams Approvals app by default.
-You can disable specific e-Signature providers through the app settings within the Teams admin center.
+For the Approvals e-Signature functionality, third-party signature partners will appear in the Teams Approvals app by default.
+You can disable specific e-Signature providers through the app settings within the Teams admin center, as follows:

 1. Within the Approvals app under the Manage apps section in the Teams admin center select **Settings**